 Certain people — including students, medical professionals, engineers, design specialists, and managers working on projects in India — are welcome back if they obtain the proper visas, test negative, and quarantine for two weeks upon arrival.

-Bali, the most famous Indonesian Island, will officially reopen some areas for tourism in July 2021.
+Bali, the most famous Indonesian resort Island, will officially reopen some areas for tourism in July 2021.
 Such zones were designated as “green areas”.
-So far, it’s not clear if there will be any type of restrictions to access those places.

 For further information on the new protocols click here.